 Book early for best available dates and time.
 All tours require a reservation.
 If you have not received a confirmation, you do not have a tour scheduled.

 Tours are available:

-Private tours and tours in Cantonese available by request and subject to availability.
+Private tours and tours in Cantonese available by request and are subject to availability.
 Private tours do not have a minimum person requirement.